wkov/labiadas/README.md

 Web platform for exchange in cooperation.

-- Necessitaràs:
+- You'll need:

     Python3.5 / Pip 9.0.1 / Virtualenv

-on LINUX:

-- Obre el terminal en la carpeta en la que vulguis instal·lar i escriu:
+- Open terminal in the folder where you want lamassa app:

     $ virtualenv lamassa